Sculptors 2022

 Jari likes carving large animals with his chainsaw, animals, like moose.
 Jari thinks that what makes a good sculptor is having an awareness of what you are going to sculpt.
 “You need to see the sculpture in your mind in advance.”
 Jari spends a lot of time finishing his works, and he focuses on getting the right look and character for his sculptures.

-He will take part in the Bear Sculpting Championship on Thursday and Friday, 11th–12th August, as well as the Speed Sculpting Competition on Saturday, 13th August.
+He will take part in the Bear Sculpting Championship on Thursday and Friday, 10th–11th August and in the Speed Sculpting Competition on Saturday, 12th August.

 Kari Kulmala, Rääkkylä